Arequipa: Discover Peru’s White City, the Nation’s Second-Largest City

-Nestled in the southern highlands of Peru, Arequipa stands as the nation's second-largest city and a captivating jewel of the Andean region.
-Perched at an altitude of 2,335 meters (7,660 feet) above sea level, Arequipa is set within a lush valley and framed by the towering Misti Volcano, which serves as the city's iconic backdrop.
+Nestled in the southern highlands of Peru, Arequipa is the nation's second-largest city and a captivating jewel of the Andean region.
+Perched at an elevation of 7,660 feet (2,335 meters) above sea level, the city is nestled in a lush valley and framed by the towering Misti Volcano, which serves as its iconic backdrop.
 Founded in 1540, Arequipa is renowned for its stunning architecture and vibrant cultural heritage.

-Often referred to as the "Ciudad Blanca" or "White City," Arequipa earns this moniker from its distinctive buildings crafted from sillar, a white volcanic stone that lends the city its unique, luminous appearance.
-The city’s centerpiece is the grand Plaza de Armas, home to the majestic Cathedral of Arequipa with its two soaring towers.
-This main square is flanked by a wealth of architectural marvels reflecting various styles including Baroque, Neo-Classical, and Renaissance.
+Often referred to as the "Ciudad Blanca," or "White City," Arequipa earns this moniker from its buildings, which are crafted from sillar, a white volcanic stone that lends the city its unique, luminous appearance.
+The city’s centerpiece is the grand Plaza de Armas, home to the majestic Cathedral of Arequipa, which boasts two soaring towers.
+The main square is flanked by architectural marvels reflecting Baroque, Neoclassical, and Renaissance styles.

-The Santa Catalina Monastery, a true gem of convent architecture, is another highlight.
-This sprawling cloister, which housed noblewomen for over 400 years, was opened to the public in 1970 and offers a glimpse into colonial life with its vibrant frescoes and serene courtyards.
-Not to be missed are the churches of La Compañía and San Francisco, each showcasing intricate craftsmanship and historical significance.
+Another highlight is the Santa Catalina Monastery, a true gem of convent architecture.
+This sprawling cloister housed noblewomen for over 400 years and opened to the public in 1970.
+It offers a glimpse into colonial life with its vibrant frescoes and serene courtyards.
+The churches of La Compañía and San Francisco are also not to be missed, as each showcases intricate craftsmanship and historical significance.

-Beyond its architectural splendor, Arequipa is a gateway to natural wonders such as the Colca Canyon and the Cotahuasi Canyon, both of which offer breathtaking vistas and opportunities to observe majestic Andean condors.
-The nearby "Toro Muerto" petroglyphs provide a fascinating look into pre-Columbian art.
+Beyond its architectural splendor, Arequipa is a gateway to natural wonders, such as the Colca Canyon and the Cotahuasi Canyon.
+Both canyons offer breathtaking vistas and opportunities to observe the majestic Andean condor.
+The nearby "Toro Muerto" petroglyphs offer a fascinating glimpse into pre-Columbian art.

-In 2000, Arequipa was recognized by UNESCO as a World Heritage Site, a testament to its historical and architectural significance.
-With its clear blue skies and vibrant cultural scene, Arequipa continues to inspire poets, artists, and travelers alike.
+In 2000, UNESCO recognized Arequipa as a World Heritage Site, acknowledging its historical and architectural significance.
+With its clear blue skies and vibrant cultural scene, the city continues to inspire poets, artists, and travelers.

 Location: 1,003 km south of Lima